WordPress integration

 Embed an OmniLab campaign in a WordPress page so visitors interact with it without leaving your site.
 This page is for your site admin or web team.

-WordPress hosts OmniLab the same way as any other website.
-You will either use a managed plugin or shortcode already prepared for your deployment, or paste a manual iframe or JavaScript tag into a Custom HTML block.
+WordPress hosts OmniLab the same way as any other website: there is no dedicated OmniLab plugin to install.
+You paste a manual iframe or a reusable JavaScript tag into a Custom HTML block, the same as you would on any other page builder.

 Choose the WordPress path